 Pro tip: Highlighting the key takeaways from any event makes an exceptional long-term lead magnet.

 GoCo provided the webinar recording to Content Pros, along with their goals for the e-book and promotional content.
-Our quality content writers repurposed GoCo’s valuable information into other user-friendly formats that GoCo then distributed across all their social media channels.
+Our professional content writers repurposed GoCo’s valuable information into other user-friendly formats that GoCo then distributed across all their social media channels.
 This process allowed GoCo to focus their energy and expertise on creating the main event.

-If you’re at a loss as to where to start, remember that most of the process of repurposing content can be outsourced to experts.
+If you’re at a loss as to where to start, remember that most of the process of repurposing content can easily be outsourced to experts.
 Quality content writers can help turn your interviews and research into case studies, e-books, and blog posts quickly and cost-effectively so you can scale your strategy without the guesswork.
 Outsourced content is one of the easiest ways to expand your resources and get more value from every piece of original content you create.